 3. Smart Refrigerators

 Smart refrigerators turn this ubiquitous appliance into something more than just a box for storing and keeping food cold.
-Connected to the internet via Bluetooth or wifi, smart refrigerators come with benefits such as:
+Connected to the internet via Bluetooth or wifi, a smart fridge comes with benefits such as:

 If you want to purchase a brand new appliance or replace an old one, consider buying one of these helpful home technologies.